Still in Love with You (Thin Lizzy song): Reception

 AllMusic's review of the song says it "is widely considered to be Thin Lizzy's greatest, most romantic ballad."

 The Live and Dangerous performance was described by Mark Putterford as the highlight of Lynott's musical career.

 Cover versions

 Bobby Tench

 A cover of this song was recorded by Bobby Tench, and released on the Stiff label in 1986.
 This version features Thin Lizzy guitarist Brian Robertson and the B-side is entitled "Heart out of Love" which was co-written by Peter Bardens and Tench.

-Curt Smith

-The first solo album of Curt Smith after leaving Tears for Fears, entitled Soul on Board, closes with a cover of the song.
-Curt explained that Lynott was a big influence on him, being a bass player and singer.
-Additionally, an acoustic version was released on the B-side of his single "Words".

 Sade

 British R&B/soul band Sade covered the song on their 2011 compilation album The Ultimate Collection.
 It was released as the first single from the album and was included on the Sade Live Tour setlist.
 In Europe, it was released as a promo single along with another song from the album titled "Love Is Found".

 Sade's cover of the song received a positive reception from critics upon its release.
 Billboard described Sade's cover as "one of the group's finest unreleased treasures" in its review of the single.
 Andy Kellman of AllMusic called the song "the best of the new songs" from the new compilation.